 If all these things have been set up, still some problems may occur and some grooming is necessary – outdated data is still shown, systems’ data missing, duplicates occurring, etc… Best practice in such cases is to do house-keeping in the source systems of data and only in the end do it in the Customer Profile itself.

 House-Keeping in SLD, LMDB, or the Technical System

-So the data upload in principle should work fine, systems’ data are sent constantly, updating the landscape descriptions in SLD, LMDB and Customer Profile.
+So the data upload, in principle, should work fine, systems’ data are sent regularly, updating the landscape descriptions in SLD, LMDB and Customer Profile.
 However, there are a few cases, where this data can be outdated or erroneous still: By de-installation of systems or by systems moved to a different host or if there is a problem affecting the SLD Data Suppliers on the technical system.
 In such cases, house-keeping needs to be done where the problem occurred – in the SLD, the LMDB, or the system itself – as described here:

 - Technical System Data Delivered by SLD Data Supplier and Agents